-Let’s see, why this very bridge is so attractive, discover best time to visit and how to make a wish on the bridge in Prague.
-But first, take a looat this amazing video!
+Let’s discover, why this very bridge is so attractive, learn the best time to visit and how to make a wish on the bridge in Prague.
+But first, take a look at this video.

 - it was built in the 14th century;